Setting up a Shopify store in 2022 is as easy as ABC.

 Social ProofIt’s easier to convince potential buyers to patronize you if you can show them your business is trustworthy.
 Visitors who land on your homepage have fears, doubts, and uncertainties.
 You must ensure your homepage addresses these anxieties and concerns.
 One way of doing this is by showing social proof.
 Here are some examples of social proof you can use on your website.

 User Testimonials: Quoting what users say about your products and displaying them on your homepage can boost customer confidence and get them to buy your products.

 Societal Impact: When customers and potential users see that you are giving back to the community, it can appeal to their sense of responsibility and get them to buy more from you.

-Quick Tip: Try as much as possible to use a celebrity whose personality and values align with your brand.
+Quick Tip: Try using a celebrity whose personality and values align with that of your brand.

 Looking at the website below, you can tell that the font used is clear regarding hierarchy and visibility.

 Looking at the second website, you can see that the choice of font color for the price looks a bit off, and the copy written in blue is not clear enough for readers to see.

 Fonts majorly affect how users and potential customers perceive your business.
 Your choice of fonts can affect users’ engagement with your brand.
 Choose fonts that align with your brand identity, and use them to convey the right message and emotion.
 Additionally, take advantage of the different font customization options to give a visual hierarchy on your home page.

 Shopify also allows you to import a custom font if you want something different from the default fonts.
 You can take advantage of this to use fonts that resonate with your brand.

 If we were to judge the two sample websites above based on fonts and text readability, the first website would likely generate more traffic than the second website.